Rpokhariya/recommendMe/README.md

 - 📸 Each book includes title, author, and cover image
 - 🔁 Automatically returns to top books when input is cleared
 - ⚙️ Responsive design with smooth UI
+- 🤖 Get a concise, AI-powered summary for any book with a single click.

 ---